jae-the-castaway/calculator-app-main/README.md

 - [How to build an HTML calculator app from scratch using JavaScript](https://www.freecodecamp.org/news/how-to-build-an-html-calculator-app-from-scratch-using-javascript-4454b8714b98/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [JavaScript DOM Tutorial – How to Build a Calculator App in JS](https://www.freecodecamp.org/news/javascript-dom-build-a-calculator-app/)
+- This is a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29).

 ## Author
 <a href="https://github.com/jae-the-castaway" align="center"><img src="https://img.shields.io/github/followers/jae-the-castaway?label=follow%20me%20on%20GitHub%21&style=flat-square" alt="Stars Badge"/></a>